vectordotdev/vector/docs/specs/component.md

 Vector is a highly flexible observability data pipeline due to its directed acyclic graph processing model.
-Each node in the graph is a Vector Component, and in order to meet our [high user experience expectations] each Component must adhere to a common set of behaviorial rules.
+Each node in the graph is a Vector Component, and in order to meet our [high user experience expectations] each Component must adhere to a common set of behavioral rules.
 This document aims to clearly outline these rules to guide new component development and ongoing maintenance.

 ## Scope